ysmiles/javaMasterSlave/README.md

 Run "make" in terminal.

 Example:

 Run: (go up a folder first)

 java masterslave.masterbot -p 6000

 java masterslave.slavebot -p 6000 -h localhost

 Tested with following command at master side:

-// list all available slaves.
+list // list all available slaves.

-list
+connect all www.sjsu.edu 80 // let all slaves connect to www.sjsu.edu, each slave creats 1 connection.

-// let all slaves connect to www.sjsu.edu, each slave creats 1 connection. connect all www.sjsu.edu 80
+connect all www.sjsu.edu 80 2 // let all slaves connect to www.sjsu.edu, each slave creats 2 connection.

-// let all slaves connect to www.sjsu.edu, each slave creats 2 connection. connect all www.sjsu.edu 80 2
+disconnect all www.sjsu.edu 80 // let all slaves disconnect with www.sjsu.edu with port 80

-// let all slaves disconnect with www.sjsu.edu with port 80 disconnect all www.sjsu.edu 80
+disconnect all www.sjsu.edu // let all slaves disconnect with www.sjsu.edu with all ports

-// let all slaves disconnect with www.sjsu.edu with all ports disconnect all www.sjsu.edu
+connect all www.sjsu.edu 80 keepalive // add keepalive option

-// add keepalive option
+connect all www.google.com 80 2 url=/#q= // creat random strings and let google search, drop all replies

-connect all www.sjsu.edu 80 keepalive
+ipscan all 4.2.2.2-4.2.2.8 // let all slaves test a range of IPs (by using ICMP echo)

-// creat random strings and let google search, drop all replies connect all www.google.com 80 2 url=/#q=
+ipscan 127.0.0.1 4.2.2.2-4.2.2.8 // let specific slaves test a range of IPs (by using ICMP echo)

-// let all slaves test a range of IPs (by using ICMP echo) ipscan all 4.2.2.2-4.2.2.8
+ipscan localhost 4.2.2.2-4.2.2.8 // let specific slaves (chose by name) test a range of IPs (by using ICMP echo)

-// let specific slaves test a range of IPs (by using ICMP echo) ipscan 127.0.0.1 4.2.2.2-4.2.2.8
+tcpportscan localhost www.sjsu.edu 79-81 // let specific slaves (chose by name) test a range of TCP ports

-// let specific slaves (chose by name) test a range of IPs (by using ICMP echo) ipscan localhost 4.2.2.2-4.2.2.8
+tcpportscan all www.sjsu.edu 79-81 // let all slaves (chose by name) test a range of TCP ports

-// let specific slaves (chose by name) test a range of TCP ports tcpportscan localhost www.sjsu.edu 79-81
+geoipscan all 4.2.2.2-4.2.2.8 // test geological information, similar formats as before

-// let all slaves (chose by name) test a range of TCP ports tcpportscan all www.sjsu.edu 79-81
+geoipscan localhost 4.2.2.2-4.2.2.8

-// test geological information geoipscan all 4.2.2.2-4.2.2.8 geoipscan localhost 4.2.2.2-4.2.2.8 geoipscan 127.0.0.1 208.80.153.203-208.80.153.205
+geoipscan 127.0.0.1 208.80.153.203-208.80.153.205